Authorize financial agent actions before money moves.

 action: deny

-reason: "Full account numbers cannot be returned to agents"Regulatory compliance mapping
+reason: "Full account numbers cannot be returned to agents"Regulatory evidence mapping

 Financial AI agents must operate within the same regulatory framework as human operators.
-Veto provides the controls and audit trails required by SOX, PCI-DSS, and FFIEC guidance.
+Veto provides runtime controls and decision records that map to SOX, PCI DSS, and FFIEC review needs.

 SOX Section 404